-Division of Rural Development invites you to a seminar with Muriel Côte, Associate Senior Lecturer at the Human Geography Department of Lund University.
+Division of Rural Development invites you to a seminar with Gissur Ó Erlingsson, professor of political science at the Centre for Local Government Studies at Linköping University.